Indications

 Medical history: Includes questions about your overall health and any prescription medicines you’re taking.

-Physical exam: A doctor will examine your legs for signs of DVT and evaluate your blood pressure, your heart, and your lungs.
+Physical exam: A healthcare provider will examine your legs for signs of DVT and evaluate your blood pressure, your heart, and your lungs.

 Test results: Certain tests can help diagnose DVT and PE.
 Some of the common ones include: